Use Microsoft Entra for cache authentication

 3. Relink the caches.

-If you have a cache where access keys are used and you want to disable access keys, follow this procedure:
+If you have a cache where you used access keys, and you want to disable access keys, follow this procedure:

 1. In the Azure portal, select the Azure Cache for Redis instance where you want to disable access keys.